 SWANSON: Bone health probably isn't the first thing that comes to mind when people think of olives.
 What's the connection?

 Possemiers: The key is oleuropein, a powerful phytonutrient unique to the olive tree.
 Research shows that the mechanism of action by which oleuropein supports bone health fits right in with the lifestyle changes and other recommendations health professionals have been making for years.
-The goal is to promote bone formation and arrest bone degradation.
-Oleuropein appears to work at the cellular level to support these goals.

 SWANSON: How does Bonolive compare to other bone-supporting supplements?

 Possemiers: Bonolive can help complete any bone-supporting regimen by addressing an important factor other supplements do not.
 There are three primary categories of bone health supplements: minerals and proteins, which provide the building blocks for healthy bone; vitamins, which promote the utilization of minerals; and phytoestrogens like lignans and isoflavones, which promote hormonal balance (a factor especially important for women).
-Bonolive is in a class of its own.
-It actually works to support healthy bone metabolism and stimulate bone-building cells.
-None of the other supplements work in this manner.

 SWANSON: What do you mean by "bone metabolism"?